 Visit Historic Places

-Many of Prague’s must-see sights, such as Prague Castle and Old Town Square, offer little escape from the cold, making it a necessity to duck into a shop or a cafe for a spell.
-To make the most of your November visit, make sure to pack cold-weather gear like a heavy coat, gloves, a hat and scarf, and warm shoes and socks.
+You'll no doubt save money on airfare and hotels in Prague in November, but don't skimp on the cold-weather clothing.
+Many of Prague’s must-see sights, such as Prague Castle and Old Town Square, offer little escape from the cold, making it a necessity to duck into a shop or a cafe for a break.
+To make the most of your November visit, pack cold-weather gear like a heavy coat, gloves, a hat and scarf, and warm shoes and socks.